da99/Uni_Lang/README.md

 but the only way to design anything.
 (Apologies to Mr. Pestov for using his beautiful ideas as inspiration for a ghetto abomination.)

+It's the way most people want programming to be: an extension of how they think.
+That is why it looks like a toy: It's meant to be a better HyperTalk, not Smalltalk/Factor.
+In other words, it's for people who do not want to program.

 If you want more power:
 [Smalltalk](http://www.squeak.org/) or [Factor](http://www.factorcode.org/).
+(Or just use HyperCard when Apple brings it back from purgatory.)

 Usage:
 -----